About DutchCulture | TransArtists

 We are part of DutchCulture - Center for International Cooperation, based in Amsterdam, the Netherlands.

 Our tools and services:

 - www.transartists.org: the biggest source of information on artist-in-residence opportunities worldwide, with around 1400 residency opportunities, including first-hand artists' experiences, research, contacts, and advice.

-- AiR Platform NL: the connecting network of all (currently more than 80!) artist-in-residence programs of the Netherlands.
+- AiR Platform NL: the connecting network of all (currently more than 80!) artist-in-residence programs in the Netherlands and Flanders\.

-- Workshops- and training programs for artists about using artist-in-residence opportunities.
+- Workshop- and training programs for artists and organisations about artist-in-residence opportunities.